AI Screenr

 Advance to a 60-minute hiring-manager round focused on one 'I disagreed with leadership' scenario and one 'scope-cut defence' case study.
 Probe for the moments where Alex would push back earlier in the process, not only when consensus has already drifted.

-• Step 1: Configure the role (one click or ~5 minutes manual)
+• Step 1: Configure the role (one click or about 5 minutes manually)

-• Step 2: Candidate completes the voice interview async (typically 15–25 minutes)
+• Step 2: Candidate completes the voice interview async (typically 15 to 25 minutes)

 • Step 3: AI scores and summarises (under 2 minutes per candidate)